pyControl/docs/docs/user-guide/pycontrol-data.md

 ## Versioned task files

 Task files used to generate data are also stored in the data folder, with a file hash appended to the task file name to uniquely identify the file version.
 The file hash of the task file used for each session is recorded in that session's data file so the exact task file version used to run each session can be identified.
-We encourage users to treat these versioned task files as part of the experiments data, and to include them in data repositories to promote replicability of pyControl experiments.
+We encourage users to treat these versioned task files as part of the experiments' data, and to include them in data repositories to promote replicability of pyControl experiments.

 ---